zscooper/ReadingList/README.md

 I am attempting to keep track of reading journal articles by maintaining a git repository that contains notes and .bib files specific to certain projects/themes/manuscripts.

-The goal is that these .md files will be able to be indexed by python based on things like author, keywords, and dates
+The goal is that these .md files will be able to be indexed by python based on things like author, keywords, and dates.
+Indexing can be done with `readingStats.py` which will be updated as needed.

 ## pacificArctic